Fun with the sun

 Make no mistake.
 The sun is no toy!
 And, sure, we have all accidently looked directly at the sun from time to time, giving us black spots in our vision for the next several minutes.
 Experiencing that once should be enough of a warning for you to NEVER DO THAT AGAIN!

 Sunglasses don't protect you, either.
 Do not be misled.
-Sunglasses were not made to let you gaze up at the sun.
+Sunglasses were not designed to let you gaze upward at the sun.
 Not even during partial solar eclipses.
-Too much harmful radiation can still reach your eyes unless you're looking through #14 welder's glass or Baader safety film (the stuff used in those cardboard solar eclipse viewing glasses) that's designed for solar viewing.
+Too much harmful radiation can still reach your eyes unless you're looking through #14 welder's glass or Baader safety film (the stuff used in those cardboard solar eclipse viewing glasses).

 Galileo frequently looked at the sun through smoked glass, and that didn't protect his eyes well enough, either.
 He went blind in his old age, most likely from his solar studies.

-But I'm not talking about that kind of eye damage.
+But I'm not talking about subtle eye damage.
 I'm not talking about the kind of eye damage that comes back to haunt you later in life.

 I'm talking about the right now and instant eye damage that comes from looking at the sun through optical equipment, like binoculars and telescopes, without proper solar filters.